turingschool/backend-curriculum-site/module3/slides/oauth.md

 ---

-## Workshop
-* consider ways to refactor OAuth logic out of the sessions controller.

----

 ## Omniauth
 * Take 5 minutes to read through this [blog post](https://medium.com/@ali_schlereth/omniauth-is-not-a-scary-monster-a23b21c4f739)
-* What is the value of using Omniauth to handle the OAuth handshake?
+* What is the value of using OmniAuth to handle the OAuth handshake?
-* At what layer are the responses from the OAuth Provider being intercepted?

 ---